 In February 2013, the CFTC filed suit against NYMEX and two former employees alleging disclosure of confidential customer information in violation of the Commodity Exchange Act.
-Based on the initial review of the complaint, the company believes that it has strong factual and legal defenses to the claim.
+NYMEX's motion to dismiss was denied on September 30, 2014.
+Based on its investigation to date and advice from legal counsel, the company believes that it has strong factual and legal defenses to the claim.